rrousselGit/expect_error/README.md

-The `expect_error` package is a testing library inspired by Typescript's `// @espect-error`, designed to help package authors to test compilation errors.
+The `expect_error` package is a testing library inspired by Typescript's `// @expect-error`, designed to help package authors to test compilation errors.

 ## Usage